philanderson888/course-notes/random/all.md

 https://docs.x.ai/docs/guides/function-calling#introduction

 ## 202412 web

 partykit is hosting with cloudflare durable workers

 aws amplify build web apps from git

-## 202412 quotes

-If your beliefs are never challenged by your community, I have news for you: you don’t have friends, you have fans.

-Protect the ever-loving heck out of your ability to do — don’t let big ideas get in the way of that.”
-(Avi Siegel)

 ## 202412 devops